spraakbanken/multiged-2023/introduction.md

 ## Tracks

 There is one track only, although results will be collected and compared by each individual language.
-When submitting your results, please use ISO 639‑1 **language prefixes**.
+When submitting your results, please use ISO 639‑1 **language prefixes** to indicate which language your system is developed for and should be tested on.

 * **cs-** for Czech
 * **en-** for English